 We focus on providing our clients with a fun, comfortable and memorable experience while living and traveling safely in the wilderness.

-MHO Adventures has been guiding and outfitting wilderness holidays and expeditions for over 25 years.
-Northern Ontario’s foremost River Guiding Company, MHO Adventures leads expeditions on Canada’s finest paddling areas including, the Missinaibi, Moose, Chapleau, French, Spanish and Bonaventure Rivers as well as in Temagami, Kippawa, Killarney, Haliburton or anywhere else you would like to go!
+MHO Adventures has been guiding and outfitting wilderness holidays and expeditions for over 30 years.
+Northern Ontario’s foremost River Guiding Company, MHO Adventures leads expeditions on Canada’s finest paddling destinations including the Missinaibi, Moose, Chapleau, French, Spanish and Bonaventure Rivers as well as in Temagami, Kippawa, Killarney, Haliburton or anywhere else you would like to go!